 - The training and experience of the staff involved.

-Inclusion of a particular technique held within these pages should not be seen as endorsement of its use by the NC3Rs.
+Inclusion of a particular technique within these pages should not be seen as endorsement of its use by the NC3Rs.
 In the UK, it is for individual researchers, in conjunction with the Home Office Inspector, NVS, NACWO and other members of the institutional Animal Welfare and Ethical Review Body to decide the most appropriate site, volume and frequency of blood sampling, and for these to be detailed in the project licence.

 Blood sampling in: